 - Prison - the state of Massachusetts imposes harsh sentences upon each person who is caught with drugs.
 Many of those sentences, even at the lowest level, carry prison time.

-- Fines and fees - many of the fines and fees associated with a conviction for drugs are designed to be punitive, or, specifically designed to punish you.
+- Fines and fees - many of the fines and fees associated with a conviction for drugs are designed to be punitive or specifically designed to punish you.
 This may mean that the fines will be much more than you can afford at any given time, and paying them will cause an undue financial burden on you.

 - Stripping of your rights - if you’re convicted of a felony-level drug charge, you will find yourself losing some of your basic civil rights.
-Convicted felons lose the right to vote, the right to hold any kind of public office, are barred from obtaining certain jobs (especially jobs that put them in charge of any sort of finances), and are strictly prohibited from owning a gun, whether licensed or not.
-In addition, convicted felons will find it difficult to travel to some countries, and may even find their request for a visa to enter certain countries to be outright denied.
+Convicted felons lose the right to vote, the right to hold any kind of public office, are barred from obtaining certain jobs (especially jobs that put them in charge of any sort of finances) and are strictly prohibited from owning a gun, whether licensed or not.
+In addition, convicted felons will find it difficult to travel to some countries and may even find their request for a visa to enter certain countries to be outright denied.

 - Losing your job - let’s face it, if you have to go to jail for an extended period of time, it’s not likely that you will find your job waiting for you when you get out.
-In addition, when you get out of jail, you’ll have a criminal record that will follow you around that will not make it easy to get another job so quickly.
+In addition, when you get out of jail, you’ll have a criminal record that will follow you around, which will not make it easy to get another job so quickly.
 And unless you get an unlikely pardon from the Massachusetts governor, this conviction will follow you for the rest of your life.

-If you are convicted of possession you can face jail time as well as massive fines.
+If you are convicted of possession, you can face jail time as well as massive fines.
 When it comes to drug possession, Massachusetts has very specific, and harsh, laws.
 The penalties associated with drug possession vary, based on whether the drug is designated as a Class A drug (such as heroin), a Class B drug (such as ecstasy and methamphetamine), a Class C drug (such as prescription drugs that aren’t prescribed to you), or a Class D drug (such as marijuana).
 While, clearly, a Class D drug carries a lesser penalty than a Class A drug, the end result – extensive fines and jail time – are still the same.
-In these types of situations, it is best to seek a qualified Boston drug lawyer like James G. DeGiacomo, to assist you.
+In these types of situations, it is best to seek a qualified Boston drug lawyer like James G. DeGiacomo and Sergey Mikhlin to assist you.
 Our office is familiar with the way that possession trials are handled and have strategies that will be instrumental in solving your problems.

 If you have been arrested for any type of drug charge – be it possession, possession with intent to distribute, and/or trafficking – and you have done so while within 300 feet of a school zone, the Massachusetts law holds an additional, harsher penalty in store for you, making it all the more essential to call a Boston drug lawyer.
-Additional fines and jail time are required for you, under the statute, and the end result can be devastating.
+Additional fines and jail time are required for you under the statute, and the end result can be devastating.
 While recent changes in legislation have changed the distance from a school zone from 1000 feet to 300 feet, you can still face tremendous penalties.
-It is important that you know you have options and that our Boston drug lawyer is here to help you out of any situation.
+It is important that you know you have options and that our Boston drug crimes attorney is here to help you out of any situation.